Back in the 60s and 70s, “bookshelf” speakers actually sat inside a bookshelf.

 The 705’s tweeter dome is acoustically packed by the transmission-line tube first used in the Nautilus models.

 The cabinet seems refreshing and different.
-Its front baffle and top plate are constructed from a single piece of multi-ply wood, this curving back outside the woofer to meet the back panel.
+Its front baffle and top plate are constructed from a single piece of multi-ply wood, curving back outside the woofer to meet the back panel.

 The sidewalls are striped with foam and are not perfectly parallel; the 705’s front is a little wider than its back, decreasing the internal standing waves’ effect.